dinhe878/phyloHMM/README.md

 your output file name. (default is your input file name)

 #### --hmmer_path (path)
-  the path of your hmmer scripts (hmmfetch hmmpress hmmscan)  (default version: h3.1b2 | February 2015)
+  the path of your hmmer scripts (hmmfetch hmmpress hmmscan hmmbuild hmmemit)  (default version: h3.1b2 | February 2015)

 #### --gb_path (path)
 the path of your gblocks file (default version: 0.91b)